1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ### 12.3.1 Notes on DHT22 Temperature/Humidity Sensors

 ***ATTENTION: The GPIOs of the Arduino Due are only 3.3v compatible!***
-*The following examples don't yet take that in account, but a corresponding solution will be described as soon as possible.*

 DHT22 sensors are often advertised as "1 wire", but they are NOT part of the real OneWire bus system by Maxim Integrated and aren't compatible with these components.
 Furthermore they are not even part of any real bus system, because the sensors don't have any specific sensor id and can't be connected to the same DATA-pin if you are using more than one sensor.